 CILA, the Center for Innovation in the Liberal Arts, supports teaching and learning at St Olaf.
 If you have questions or concerns about your classroom as we move through this challenging time, I encourage you to contact me at firstname.lastname@example.org.

 A campus locus for conversations about learning and teaching in the liberal arts.

-In recent years, there have been dramatic changes in the ways we structure knowledge, in what we have come to understand about effective teaching and learning, and in the possibilities afforded by new technologies for improving teaching and learning.
-The Center for Innovation in the Liberal Arts (CILA) was founded in 2000 to provide support for faculty working to meet the challenges posed by these changes.
-On the premise that the liberal arts colleges are ideal laboratories for pedagogical innovation and reform, CILA seeks to provide time and space for conversations and collaboration among faculty about learning, teaching and scholarship.
+Recent decades have brought dramatic changes in the ways we structure knowledge, in what we have come to understand about effective teaching and learning, and in the possibilities afforded by new technologies for improving teaching and learning.
+The Center for Innovation in the Liberal Arts (CILA) was founded in 2000 to provide support for St. Olaf College faculty working to meet the challenges posed by these changes.
+On the premise that the liberal arts colleges are ideal laboratories for pedagogical innovation and reform, CILA provides time and space for conversations and collaboration among faculty about learning, teaching, and scholarship.

 Join faculty and staff colleagues for lunch discussions around interesting topics in teaching and learning.
 Unless otherwise noted, all CILA Lunch Conversations are in the Valhalla Dining Room, 11:45-1:15.
 Lunch participants go through the soup and salad line of the Kings’ Room buffet.